-- If motor burnout has been detected and vertical speed (barometric) remains below 0m/s for more than 500ms, apogee is detected. - Vel. lock feature inhibits apogee detection when rocket speed (dedrck) exceeds 20m/s. - The sequencer switches to "DESCENT", the RuleSystem "Apogee" event is triggered. - "Multi-sensor fault-tolerant": - If the barometer is detected as faulty, or out of its operating range (~20km altitude, 60hPa), then apogee will be detected by speed (dedrck) and therefore by the accelerometer (thus, no altitude limit) - Note: max reactivity 1000ms, detection lockout below 20m
+- If motor burnout has been detected and vertical speed (barometric) goes below 0m/s, apogee is detected. - Vel. lock feature inhibits apogee detection when rocket speed (dedrck) exceeds 20m/s. - The sequencer switches to "DESCENT", the RuleSystem "Apogee" event is triggered. - "Multi-sensor fault-tolerant": - If the barometer is detected as faulty, or out of its operating range (~19.5km altitude, 60hPa), then apogee will be detected by speed (dedrck) and therefore by the accelerometer (thus, no altitude limit) - Note: max reactivity 1000ms, detection lockout below 20m